Fernando Romero (architect): Career

 In 1995, following graduation, Romero joined the office of Rem Koolhaas, Office for Metropolitan Architecture (OMA), in Rotterdam, Netherlands.
 In 1999, Romero served as the project leader who won the entry for Casa da Música in Porto, Portugal.
 After its inauguration in 2005, The New York Times described the building as "one of the most important concert halls built in the last 100 years".

-Fernando Romero - Studio
+Fernando Romero – Practice

 After leaving OMA, Romero founded his own studio in Mexico City in 2000.
 Its work comprises a variety of scales, programs and morphologies located all over the world.

 Romero designed the Soumaya Museum, the Mexico City International Airport (with Norman Foster) and El Salvador's Bitcoin City along with its Airport of the Pacific.
 In Spring 2025, his studio broke ground on a new $84 million hospital in Cabo San Lucas, Mexico for CHRISTUS HEALTH.